top of page

 Joanna serves on the boards of the North Country Prenatal-Perinatal Council and Watertown Noon Rotary; is a member of the Northern New York Community Foundation’s LEAD Council; is a graduate of the Jefferson Leadership Institute; and is a co-chair of the region's Bridges Out of Poverty Steering Committee.
 She previously served on the boards of the North Country Family Health Center and the North Country Council of Social Agencies.
 Joanna is a Lean Six Sigma Green Belt, a trained "Bridges Out of Poverty" and "Bridges to Health & Healthcare" trainer, and is certified through the National Committee for Quality Assurance (NCQA) as a Patient-Centered Medical Home Content Expert (PCMH-CCE).

-Joanna lives in Henderson with her husband, two children, and a terrier mix.
+Joanna lives in Henderson with her husband and, two children, and a terrier mix.

 Steven Lyndaker MD